fibbojs/fibbo/docs/api/3d/classes/FAttachedCamera.md

 > **getCameraDirection**(): `Vector3`

+Get the direction of the camera.
+This method is useful to get the direction of the camera to apply forces in the direction of the camera.

 #### Returns

 `Vector3`

 The direction of the camera.
 It is a normalized vector.

-#### Description

-Get the direction of the camera.
-This method is useful to get the direction of the camera to apply forces in the direction of the camera.

 #### Inherited from